Developer-first economics

 Jest's Platform Fee: 10%

-Jest charges 10% of in-app purchase revenue.
+Jest charges 10% of net in-app purchase revenue.

 This single fee covers all platform-level costs, including: